IsaacRudnick/TikTok-Discord-Bot-2/README.md

 ## 📍 Overview

 This is the fifth iteration of this project.
-It is labelled as v2 because it is a complete rewrite of the now-deprecated [v1](https://github.com/InformationlessUsername/TikTok-Discord-Bot).
+It is labelled as v2 because it is a complete rewrite of the now-deprecated [v1](https://github.com/InformationlessUsername/TikTok-Discord-Bot), which included the first four iterations.
 TikTok has continually been changing their API, which prompted the rewrite, aiming for increased stability and reduced maintenance.

 Features: